 I was recently invited to join a chain mail type email thing.
 This is not something I ever have, or thought I would ever do.
 But, as it encouraged me to send a note of encouragement to a stranger and held the prospect of insight into other people’s source of inspiration, I bit.
 I said yes to the chain letter, and sent off my missive.
-I’ll be commenting with what I get back.
+And if only to share one of my favorite quotes about the power of positive thinking (and positive boozing), I share it with you.

 We’re starting a collective, constructive, and hopefully uplifting exchange.
 It’s a one-time thing and we hope you will participate.
 We have picked those we think would be willing and make it fun.
 Please send an encouraging quote or verse to the person whose name is in position 1 below (even if you don’t know them).
 It should be a favorite text verse/ motivational poem/ prayer/meditation that has lifted you when you were experiencing challenging times.
 Don’t agonize over it – it is one you reach for when you need it or the one that you always turn to.